okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 #### Referrer Policy Header for OAuth 2.0 and OpenID Connect
 <!-- OKTA-96522 -->

-For enhanced security, Okta automatically adds the `Referrer-Policy` header to any OpenID Connect or API Access Management request that has the `response_mode` set to `fragment` or `query`.
+For enhanced security, Okta automatically adds the `Referrer-Policy` header with `Referrer-Policy: no-referrer` to any OpenID Connect or API Access Management request that has the `response_mode` set to `fragment` or `query`.

 ### Platform Bug Fixes